 Authenticator application

-Email one time password (OTP)
+Voice authentication

 An authentication session will last for nine hours before re-authentication is required.

 MFA options

 This section sets out the details around the MFA options that the DCC will make available to users.
 Authenticator applications are considered the most robust measure and therefore are the DCC’s recommendation.
 However, the other methods are available to give flexibility to Users.